PungaruStelian/AA-Project/README.md

 This project implements three different methods for solving the **Subset Sum** problem: **Backtracking**, **Dynamic Programming (DP)**, and **Greedy**.
 Each method has distinct characteristics in terms of efficiency, complexity, and the specific cases where it performs optimally or suboptimally.

+## Note

+First 6 test are for the correctnes of the 3 methods and have references to the correct answers; the other tests are for benchmark

 ## Resolution Methods

 ### 1. Backtracking